FakadoDev/FakadoDev/README.md

 ### Fakado's Basement 🎮
 > A simple unity game with different levels where you try to escape from a basement.
 Completely written in C#!
 Not released for public.

+# To note
+I am currently very unmotivated when it comes to developing things.
+Once I start on a project, I immediately drop it.
+But I'm still trying because being a professional developer is my job.
+And not a roblox developer, no - that shit is hard.
+But a real one!
 ### And many more!!!

 # Contact!